 Investing on Your Own Vs with a Financial Advisor

 Investing is something you can do on your own with the right information.
-The information is definitely out there but finding an unbiased independent resource (not selling financial advisory services) is imperative.
+The information is definitely out there but finding an unbiased independent resource not selling financial advisory services is imperative.

 Investing is not rocket science, however.
 It can be done much easier than you may think.

-There is only the fastest and easiest highway to financial independence, while enjoying the ride.
+There is only the fastest and easiest highway to financial independence while enjoying the ride.